LASIK and PRK:

 Are there any side effects?

-Some people experience dry eye, which usually is alleviated with drops and disappears over time.
+Some people experience dry eye after LASIK, which usually is relieved with eye drops and disappears over time.
 Others may experience starbursts or halos around lights, especially at night.
 Usually this effect lessens or disappears over time, too.
 In a small number of people (probably less than 1 percent), their vision worsens rather than improves.
-Read more about the risks of side effects.

 How many checkups will I need after LASIK?

 Depending on your surgeon, you will probably return the next day, then one week or one month later and then three months later.
-Your doctor will let you know if more visits are necessary after that.
+Your doctor will let you know if more visits are necessary.

 What if time passes and I'm not seeing better?

 A small number of patients see well after surgery then experience regression, a gradual worsening of vision.
-If this happens, you'll want to consult with your eyecare practitioner to determine the cause and to see if retreatment (enhancement) is appropriate.
+If this happens, consult with your eye care practitioner to determine the cause and to see if retreatment (enhancement) is appropriate.

 How much does laser vision correction cost?

-There is no one answer, since fees vary from one surgeon to the next.
-Prices range from less than $1,000 per eye to more than $2,000 per eye.
-The average is about $1,575 per eye.
+There is no one answer regarding what LASIK costs, since fees vary from one surgeon to the next.
+Prices range from less than $1,000 per eye to more than $3,000 per eye.
+The average cost for all laser-based vision correction procedures is about $2,150 per eye.
+You also can ask your eye surgeon's staff about the possibility of financing a procedure.

 I have more questions about LASIK.
 Who should I ask?